serlo/lenabi-exchange-format/README.md

 ```

 Therefore you need an already installed programm on your computer to view and
 edit the document.
-In comparision H5p ships the code for rendering the
+In comparision H5P ships the code for rendering the
-educational content as JavaScript and Css files inside the ZIP file:
+educational content as JavaScript and CSS files inside the ZIP file:

 ```
        ┌───────────────────────────────┐